moebiussurfing/ofxSoundDevicesManager/README.md

 **openFrameworks** add-on to easily handle selected system sound devices and plot signal waveform.

 **WORK IN PROGRESS**
 - ONLY MS WINDOWS YET.
-SHOULD ADD macOS / Linux APIs.
+SHOULD ADD macOS / Linux APIs ENGINES.
 - USING MS DIRECTSHOW.
-ASIO OR WASAPI NO TESTED BUT COULD WORK.
+ASIO OR WASAPI NO TESTED BUT SHOULD WORK.
 - CURRENTLY USING ONLY INPUT.
-INTENDED TO BE USED ON AN AUDIO ANALYZER.
+INTENDED TO BE USED ON AN AUDIO ANALYZER YET.

 ## Screenshot